 Event organizers are encouraged to use the IRBC compulsory figures because they will be used at the AKA Grand Nationals and international competitions.
-However, event organizers are free to chose any figures they wish so long as they are made available to fliers within the specified time frame.
+However, event organizers are free to choose any figures they wish, as long as they are made available to fliers within the specified time frame.

-D. Pair and Team Registration and Make Up
+D. Pair and Team Registration and Makeup